Doctors Note Logo

 Bile Acid Malabsorption: A Common But Missed Cause of Chronic Diarrhea Gastroenterologists Diagnose

-Bile acid malabsorption (BAM) is a frequently overlooked cause of chronic watery diarrhea, occurring when excess bile acids reach the colon and accelerate bowel transit.
-Often misdiagnosed as IBS-D, BAM is highly treatable with bile acid sequestrants, dietary adjustments, and supportive care.
+Bile acid malabsorption (BAM) is a commonly overlooked cause of chronic watery diarrhea that occurs when excess bile acids enter the colon, speeding up bowel transit.
+Frequently misdiagnosed as IBS-D, BAM is highly treatable once correctly identified, typically with bile acid sequestrants, dietary changes, and supportive care.

 • Crohn's disease